 Have your helper crank the engine for a few seconds once the multimeter test lead connections are set up.

 Your multimeter should see the voltage switch between 5 Volts and 0 Volts DC as the engine is cranking.

 CASE 1: The ON/OFF voltage signal is present.
 This is the correct and expected test result.

-Since the CMP voltage signal is switching between 5 Volts and 0 Volts, you can conclude that the CMP sensor is good and that it IS NOT behind the no-start problem.
+This test result tells you that the CMP sensor is good and that it IS NOT behind the no-start problem you're diagnosing.

 CASE 2: The multimeter DID NOT read the indicated ON/OFF DC voltage.
 This test result usually means that the camshaft position sensor is defective.

-Before you replace it, we need to make sure that it's getting 5 Volts on the violet with white stripe (VIO/WHT) wire.
-For this test go to: TEST 2: Making Sure The CMP Sensor Has 5 Volts.
+Before you replace it, make sure it's getting power and Ground.
+For the next test go to: TEST 2: Making Sure The CMP Sensor Has 5 Volts.